Paul-Philip/devops-tutorial/README.md

 ## What you'll do

-You will setup parts of a ci/cd pipeline containing jenkins and sonarqube using docker and connecting it to a github repository and running automated code repair on it.
+You will setup parts of a ci/cd pipeline containing jenkins and sonarqube using docker and connecting it to a github repository and adding a plugin which runs automated code repair on your code.

 ![What you'll do](https://github.com/Paul-Philip/devops-tutorial/blob/master/Tutorial-setup.jpg)